 While the sales activity comes to you in a local Excel spreadsheet, the square foot data is in your database.
 Also, your Excel spreadsheet is not structured like you need at this point, so you need to apply a few data processing steps.
 Finally, you want to analyze these reports every Monday, so you can schedule your app to fire up at 7am on Mondays, sending the three reports on your email.

-You can either do this manually or use an automated reporting workflow.
+You can either do this manually or use an automated reporting system.

-For these automated reporting examples we used Intersect Labs automated reporting workflow.
-It took us about 20 minutes to set up the steps, integrate the data, and download the reports.
+For these automated reports we used Intersect Labs automated reporting platform.
+It took us about 20 minutes to set up the steps, integrate and visualize the data, and download the reports.
 The next time we need this, it won't take us 20 minutes.
 It’ll take seconds to generate a new report with the updated data.

 To see how we did it, we show you the step-by-step tutorial on the video below: